datacamp-content-public/courses-building-and-optimizing-triggers-in-sql-server/slides/chapter_1_4ac6d7e2ecae5b05febe9a86521c1950.md

 `@script`
 In INSTEAD OF DELETE trigger, we join the 'Student' table with the Deleted table.
-The Deleted table is a SQL special table and contains deleted data.
+The Deleted table is a SQL special table and contains the deleted data.
 After executing the trigger, I run the DELETE statement to delete rows with Id numbers 3 and 4.

 ---